soniasingla/shardeum-docs/docs/node/run/rpc.md

 # Setting Up Shardeum RPC Node on a Server

-If you are attempting to set up an RPC node on a personal computer, you can jump to the section below titled "Clone the Repository and Install"
+If you are attempting to set up an RPC node on a personal computer, you can jump to the section below titled "Clone the Repository and Install."

 ## Prerequisites/Requirements